ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 ### Content Security Policy (CSP)

-The Content Security Policy header is useful for mitigating cross-site scripting attacks by limiting the use of external resources from a given domain.
+The Content Security Policy header is useful for mitigating XSS attacks by limiting the use of external resources from a given domain.
 When enabling CSP we are able to specify that all resources must come from the the current domain:

 ```
 Content-Security-Policy "default-src 'self'"